tytydraco/yessleep/out/I_Hired_a_Professional_Haunter_to_Haunt_My_Best_Friends_Apartment_as_a_Prank_but_Nobodys_Laughing_Now.md

 My greatest prank proved to be too good - I guess I had “won” our lifelong war.
 Caden wouldn’t be getting me back, ever.
 Him and his dumbshit haircut were somewhere else.

-There wasn’t much time to ruminate and on my lost friendship though.
+There wasn’t much time to ruminate and reflect on my lost friendship though.

 That very same night, I heard it.
 The dry, decayed laugh next to my ear.
 The feeling of *something* occupying an empty space.